AlJungOrg/smarthome/bundles/persistence/org.eclipse.smarthome.persistence.mapdb/README.md

 All item and event related configuration is done in the file `persistence/mapdb.persist`.

-To configure this service as the default persistence service for openHAB 2, add or change the line
+To configure this service as the default persistence service for Eclipse SmartHome, add or change the line

 ```
 org.eclipse.smarthome.persistence:default=mapdb